andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/swift-optionals-dont-forget-to-unwrap.md

 println(birdInstance.isSwift())
 ```

-<a title="CompileSwift - Optionals" href="http://www.compileswift.com/intermediate/optionals/?utm_content=bufferfba01&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer" target="_blank">A blog post by Peter Witham over at CompileSwift</a> was the article that caused me to think, &#8220;OH!
+<a title="CompileSwift - Optionals" href="http://www.compileswift.com/intermediate/optionals/?utm_content=bufferfba01&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer" target="_blank">A blog post by Peter Witham over at CompileSwift</a> was the article that caused me to think, "OH!
 I haven't done anything with my optional&#8230;_that's_ the problem&#8221;.
 Credit to you, sir, for your post!